Screen for Life: National Colorectal Cancer Action Campaign

 The CDC has enlisted the help of a number of celebrities, including Golden Globe®- and Academy Award®-nominated actor and musician Terrence Howard, Emmy®- Award winner Jimmy Smits, Academy Award®- winner Diane Keaton, and journalist and former Today show host Katie Couric to appear in the campaign.

 Visit Screen for Life to view public service announcements, print ads and more from the campaign.

 Our FITWAY audio PSA is now available online.

 For the Community

 In Alabama, nearly half of all CRC diagnoses are made at a late stage (Stage 3 or 4).
-Late stage CRC is expensive to treat: the average cost of one year of treatment was estimated to be $29,196 in 2009.
+In 2019, an estimated 2,330 new cases of colorectal cancer and approximately 930 colorectal cancer deaths are expected to occur in Alabama.

 Screening your employee population can prevent high healthcare costs and absenteeism, and most importantly it can save lives.

 FITWAY can provide guidance and educational materials for worksite screening programs, including the complete implementation toolkit and editable sample forms on this page.